safalsigdel/safalsigdel.github.io/_posts/2021-06-03-The Apple Card outage has been resolved after five hours.md

 <img src='https://cdn.vox-cdn.com/thumbor/wgNe9xdf_bWVqaID_O6FGyQgzv0=/0x0:2550x1432/1200x800/filters:focal(1071x512:1479x920)/cdn.vox-cdn.com/uploads/chorus_image/image/69377428/Screen_Shot_2019_03_26_at_1.49.46_PM.0.png' width='700px' /><br/>
-The Apple Card is experiencing an outage today that may affect your ability to make payments, manage your card, and see recent transactions, according to Apple's status page.
-Interruption in service appears to have started at 6:17AM PT today and is still ongoing over two hours later.
+The Apple Card experienced an outage on Wednesday that reportedly affected users' ability to make payments, manage their cards, and see recent transactions, according to Apple's status page.
+Interruption in service appears to have started at 6:17AM PT today and lasted for a little over five hours, ending at 12:19PM PT.
 <a href='https://www.theverge.com/2021/6/2/22465000/apple-card-outage-cant-make-payments-recent-transactions'> Source <a/>